-5.3.5 Action
+276 5.3.5 Action

-The Action type is the final part of the OCCI type classification system and identifies invocable operations on individual entity instances and collections.
+277 The Action type is the final part of the OCCI type classification system and identifies invocable operations on

+278 individual entity instances and collections.
 It MUST be implemented.
-Each Action instance identifies a single invocable operation.
-The Action instance is only an identifier and does not represent the implementation of the operation.
+Each Action instance identifies a single

+279 invocable operation.
+The Action instance is only an identifier and does not represent the implementation of

+280 the operation.

-The Action type inherit the Category type.
-To be compliant the Action type MUST implement the inherited model attributes defined in table 1.
+The Action type inherits the Category type.
+To be compliant the Action type MUST implement the inherited model attributes defined in table 2.